 9. The United States Supreme Court explicitly stated in 1993 that they had not yet decided whether or not an Indian tribe's civil authority over its members extends over them when not residing in Indian Country.
 They stated "this Court need not determine whether the Tribe's right to selfgovernance could operate independently of its territorial jurisdiction..."
 (Oklahoma Tax Comm'n v.
 Sac and Foc Nation, 508 U.S 114 (1993)).
 Directly after the United States Supreme Court ruled in this case that a decision had not been made in regards to an important part of the Indian tribes' sovereignty over their own members, the Defendants' responsibility to manage all Indian affairs required them to have made a clarifying declaration in regards to the subject.
 They could have used, as a guiding principle of their declaration, what the United States Supreme Court said, that the "tradition of Indian sovereignty over the reservation and tribal members must inform the determination whether the exercise of state authority has been preempted by operation of federal law."
 (White Mountain Apache Tribe v.
 Bracker, 448 U. S. 136, 142.
 Pp. 123-126.).
 This informs us that the Indian tribes have sovereignty over both their land AND their tribal members.
 The United States Supreme Court has recognized again and again that the fundamental principle of Indian tribes' internal sovereignty is the supreme control over a sovereign's lands and their citizens, while not expressing that the control over their citizens is directly tied to their lands.
 Therefore, we must conclude as the Mashantucket Pequot Tribal Court ruled, that the Indian tribes maintain jurisdiction over their tribal members regardless of where they live and the UCCJEA does not apply to them without the tribe passing their own version of the UCCJEA.
 Because of the negligence of the Defendants, as the external sovereign, not managing this Indian affair issue, as they are required by law to do, they have allowed the various jurisdictions to rule vastly differently on the topic instead of establishing who actually has jurisdiction in child custody cases.
 The Plaintiff and others are actively being damaged by adverse rulings against them as a consequence of courts who are upset when their jurisdiction was challenged.
-One such adverse ruling directly affected the Plaintiff when the state court and Cherokee Nation tribal court judges held a conference between themselves, but did not include any of the parties involved.
-They decided the matter without receiving any jurisdictional arguments from the Plaintiff, and only relied upon the arguments from that case's opposing counsel.
-Additionally, the state court of appeals would not hear the special action appeal challenging the jurisdiction.
-The Plaintiff has also been damaged by the jurisdictional challenges monetarily because they have cost the Plaintiff additional attorney's fees and court fees.
+One such adverse ruling directly affected the Plaintiff when his children were placed full time with their confessed abusive mother by a state court that became extremely prejudiced against him due to the challenge of jurisdiction.
 The state court had not demonstrated any prejudice toward the Plaintiff until after the jurisdictional challenge was made.
-These injustices toward the Plaintiff happened despite the state courts having no proof that their courts had jurisdiction to begin with, and is a direct reflection of the confusion created by the Defendant's negligence by not managing the required clarification about the UCCJEA.
+This injustice toward the Plaintiff was done by the state court despite no proof having been presented to their court that they had jurisdiction, and is a direct reflection of the confusion created by the Defendant's negligence by not managing the required clarification about the UCCJEA.